Residential tariffs

 Demand tariffs are designed so each household only pays for its share of how much demand or how little demand it puts on the electricity network during the busiest time.

-For households on a demand tariff, this busy time, or peak period, is typically 4 to 9 pm each day.
+For households on a time of use demand tariff, this busy time, or peak period, is typically 4 to 9 pm each day.

-On a demand Tariff, part of your electricity bill reflects how much demand your household puts on the network during this peak period.
+On a demand Tariff, part of your electricity bill reflects how much demand, measured in kilowatts, your household puts on the network during this peak period.

 The highest reading over the month will be used to calculate the monthly demand charge.